 Energetic, inquisitive, and caring, the Jack Russell Terrier is a puppy you’ll love forever.
 This small-sized breed has a larger than life personality thanks to the “terrier” dog group it belongs to.
 Terriers are known for their feisty and energetic nature.
-And the Jack Russell Terrier certainly fits that description.
-In this blog, you’ll learn about all the classic characteristics of this lovable dog breed and why you should take home a Jack Russell Terrier.
+And this breed certainly fits that description.
+In this blog, you’ll learn about all the classic characteristics of this lovable dog breed.
+And why you should take home a Jack Russell Terrier.

-The average Jack Russell Terrier stands at 10 – 12 inches tall from paw to shoulder, and weighs between 9 – 15 lbs.
+The average Jack Russell Terrier stands at 10 – 12 inches tall from paw to shoulder.
+And weighs between 9 – 15 lbs.
 But don’t let those stats fool you.
-An adolescent Jack Russell Terrier has enough boundless love and energy to greet you with a kiss on your mouth when you get home and you won’t have to stoop down.
+A Terrier has enough boundless energy to greet you with a kiss on your mouth when you get home.
+And you won’t have to stoop down.
 That’s right.
-The average Jack Russell Terrier can jump 5 feet in the air!
+The average Jack Russell can jump 5 feet in the air!

-This bouncy breed has short, wiry hair, and though Jack Russell Terriers shed moderately, your home won’t be covered in hair.
-This dog has a white body with brown patches over the top of its head and eyes, with other brown and dark brown splotches on its body.
+This bouncy breed has short, wiry hair, and though Jack Russells shed moderately, your home won’t be covered in hair.
+This dog has a white body with brown patches over the top of its head and eyes.
+It also has other brown and dark brown splotches on its body.
 They have a strong, proud chest, and an alert, poised look about them.
 Though small in stature, this breed is also known for its athletic endurance and can run far distances easily.

 This hard-working dog breed is also known for digging, which is another hereditary characteristic that developed during their hunting days.
-Your Jack Russell Terrier will be able to hear rabbits and other underground rodents, and won’t hesitate to dig them out!
+Your dog will be able to hear rabbits and other underground rodents, and won’t hesitate to dig them out!

 The Jack Russell Terrier dog breed was produced when a reverend in southern England named John Russell who wanted to develop a fox-hunting terrier that could keep up with hounds but also go after foxes and other game that tried to burrow underground where the hounds couldn’t reach them.
 In the mid-1800s, John Russell perfected the fox-hunting breed that is now known as the Jack Russell Terrier.

-The original Jack Russell Terrier was then introduced to Australia shortly thereafter.
+The original breed was then introduced to Australia shortly thereafter.
 And it’s via Australians that this breed gained popularity and traction.
 The world today has Jack Russell Terriers thanks to the Australians that bred and exported this lively dog breed.

 This dog breed is so intelligent, in fact, that it soon gained respectable employment acting in Hollywood movies and TV shows.
 Among the most famous Jack Russell Terrier appearances are “Moose” on the popular TV show of the 90s Frasier, and “Milo” in the beloved comedy movie, The Mask, starring Jim Carrey.